Herbert Herbert: Early career

 On 31 March 1887, Herbert was commissioned with the IMS, and served in Middle East and the Gulf of Aden in 1890, as surgeon.
 He became Fellow of the Royal College of Surgeons in 1891, and around that time took an interest in eye diseases.
 He remained on military duty until 1892, when he was appointed professor at the Grant Medical College (GMC) and first surgeon at the Jamshedjee Jeejeebhoy Hospital (JJ Hospital).
-The following April, he became civil surgeon at Kheda, Gujerat, where he was appointed to the district's central prison.
+The following April, he became civil surgeon at Kheda, Gujarat, where he was appointed to the district's central prison.

 He published reports on the cholera epidemics of the 19th century.
 In 1894, as surgeon-captain at Rajkot, he read his paper "Rainfall and Seasonal Cholera" at the International Congress of Hygiene at Budapest.
 It was discussed later that year at the first Indian Medical Congress held at St. Xavier's College, Calcutta.
 In 1895, he published "The Natural History of Hardwar Fair Cholera Outbreaks", a paper suggesting that predominantly three factors led to cholera epidemics during the Kumbh Mela at Haridwar.
 These were; polluting of the waters by an extraordinary large number of people relative to the amount of available water, growth of the Vibrio cholerae aided by intense hot weather, and a particularly greater virulence of the cholera bacteria in other parts of India.

 In 1897 he was ophthalmic surgeon to JJ Hospital and professor of ophthalmic surgery at GMC.
 On 31 March 1899, he became major.
 On 31 March 1907, he was promoted to lieutenant-colonel.
 While he was in India, he described features in trachoma.
 In 1903, Herbert was the first to demonstrate "the pits" in people with trachoma.
 He described the "trap-door" method of sclerotomy in glaucoma, published one of the earliest papers on superficial punctate keratitis, and was the first to document the presence of eosinophils in conjunctivitis (vernal catarrh).
 He also wrote on cataract.